The Metamorphosis: Plot

 When Grete rushes out of the room to get some aromatic spirits, Gregor follows her and is slightly hurt when she drops a medicine bottle and it breaks.
 Their father returns home and angrily hurls apples at Gregor, one of which becomes lodged in his back, severely wounding him.

 Gregor suffers from his injuries and eats very little.
 His father, mother, and sister all get jobs and increasingly begin to neglect him, and they use his room for storage.
 For a time, his family leaves Gregor's door open in the evenings so he can listen to them talk to each other, but this happens less frequently once they rent a room in the apartment to three male tenants, who are not told about Gregor.

 One day, the charwoman, who briefly looks in on Gregor each day when she arrives and before she leaves, neglects to close his door fully.
 Attracted by Grete's violin-playing in the living room, Gregor crawls out and is spotted by the unsuspecting tenants, who complain about the apartment's unhygienic conditions and say they are leaving, will not pay anything for the time they have already stayed, and may take legal action.

-Grete, who is tired of taking care of Gregor and realizes the burden his existence puts on each member of the family, tells her parents they must get rid of "it" or they will all be ruined.
+Grete, who is tired of taking care of Gregor and realizes the burden his existence puts on each member of the family, tells her parents that the creature is no longer Gregor and they must get rid of "it" or they will all be ruined.
 Gregor, understanding that he is no longer wanted, laboriously makes his way back to his room and dies of starvation before sunrise.
 His body is discovered by the charwoman, who alerts his family and then disposes of the corpse.

 The relieved and optimistic father, mother, and sister all take the day off work.
 They travel by tram into the countryside and make plans to move to a smaller apartment to save money.
 During the short trip, Mr. and Mrs. Samsa realize that, despite the hardships that have brought some paleness to her face, Grete has grown up into a pretty young lady with a good figure and they think about finding her a husband.